 Assessment is the process of analysing and reviewing what is known about a child’s development and learning.
-The EYFS states that assessment plays an important part in helping parents, carers and practitioners to recognise children's progress, understand their needs and to plan activities and support.
+The revised Early Years Foundation Stage (EYFS) framework states that assessment plays an important part in helping parents, carers and practitioners to recognise children's progress, understand their needs and to plan activities and support.

 In planning and guiding children’s learning, providers must reflect on the different ways that children learn and reflect this in their practice.

 Three characteristics of effective teaching and learning are:

 playing and exploring